 The media plays its role by portraying the "anarchoinsurrectionalists" as terrorists second only to Al-Qaeda in terms of the danger they threaten to let loose.
-The authorities, in fact, play on the "war on terrorism" throughout, both because it permits the use of draconian measures and because it creates the image of the anarchist as a dangerous "other" against which the state defends its good citizens.
+The authorities, in fact, play on the "war on terrorism" throughout, both because it permits the use of draconian measures and because heats up in Italy, this number could go into the tens of thousands.

-Even if the attempts to prosecute anarchists for 270bis should fail again, those arrested on this charge can be held in prison for up to two years without a trial, thus effectively taking them away from their lives and struggles, and this at a time when the deterioration decided to go after the anarchists, he decided to make associative crimes the center of his investigation and prosecution.
+The Italian state has had a problem trying to strike the anarchist movement in the country as a whole.
+The piecemeal approach involving convictions for specific acts was not enough.
+When Marini decided to go after the anarchists, he decided to make associative crimes the center of his investigation and prosecution.
 This was the first use (at least in recent times) of paragraph 270bis against anarchists.
 His hope (and that of the Italian state) was that this would prove to be a tool for striking the entire anarchist movement at once.
 Although the Marini trial certainly drained a lot of energy in anarchist circle in the years and years that it dragged on, ultimately no one was convicted of 270bis or any other associative charge.
 The law had been written in a different time, when highly structured organizations were the most common form for insurgent groups to take.
 So with the disintegration of those forms of organization, the law became more difficult to apply.